ndunguloren96/ltronix-shop/DEPLOYMENT.md

 1.  **Linting:** Runs `eslint` to ensure code quality and adherence to JavaScript/TypeScript style guidelines.
 2.  **Testing:** Executes `npm test` to run tests for the Next.js application.
 3.  **Application Build:** Builds the Next.js application for production using `npm run build`.

-**Note on Frontend Deployment:** For platforms like Vercel or Render, direct deployment is typically handled by connecting the GitHub repository to their respective dashboards.
-These platforms automatically detect new pushes to the `main` branch and trigger deployments.
-The GitHub Actions workflow primarily ensures the build process is successful.
+4.  **Deployment to Vercel:** If the push is to the `main` branch, the application is deployed to Vercel using the Vercel CLI.

 ## 2. Infrastructure as Code (IaC) with Terraform